Carisbrooke Castle: The Well-House

 Near the domestic buildings is the well-house with its working donkey wheel.
 The well is also famous as the hiding place of the Mohune diamond, in the 1898 adventure novel Moonfleet, by J. Meade Falkner.
-Wyndham Lewis, who lived on the Isle of Wight as a child, cites the donkey wheel at Carisbrooke as an image for the way machines impose a way of life on human beings ('Inferior Religions', published 1917).
+Wyndham Lewis, who lived on the Isle of Wight as a child, cites the donkey wheel at Carisbrooke as an image for the way machines impose a way of life on human beings.

-The Constable's Chamber
+Constable's Chamber

 The Constable's Chamber is a large room located in the castle's medieval section.
 It was the bedroom of Charles I when he was imprisoned in the castle, and Princess Beatrice used it as a dining room.
-It is now home to Charles I bed as well as Princess Beatrice's large collection of stag and antelope heads.
+It is now home to a replica of Charles I's bed, as well as Princess Beatrice's large collection of stag and antelope heads.
 This room was until recently used as the castle's education centre.

 Earthworks

 Surrounding the whole castle are large earthworks, designed by the Italian Federigo Gianibelli, and begun in the year before the Spanish Armada.
 They were finished in the 1590s.
 The outer gate has the date 1598 and the arms of Elizabeth I.